Writing World of Warcraft Addons in Lua

 Saved variables

 SavedVariables persist data between game sessions.
 WoW serializes them to a file when the client exits and reloads them when your addon loads.
+This is how addons remember configuration choices, tracked statistics, and user preferences across logins.
+Because the data is written on logout, crash recovery relies on periodic manual saves.

 Declaring saved variables in .TOC